Killing Me Softly with Her Song (album)

-The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated June 30, 1973, and remained there for seven weeks, peaking at number 120.
+The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated June 30, 1973, and remained there for seven weeks, peaking at number 120. it also debuted on the Cash Box albums chart in the issue dated July 7, 1973, and remained on the chart for six weeks, peaking at number 125.